In this guide

 2. Check your contributions

 With the STP reporting system, employers regularly report to the ATO information about their reportable employer super contributions.
-These include Superannuation Guarantee (SG), salary-sacrifice amounts, voluntary employer contributions and award contributions.
+These include Superannuation Guarantee (SG), salary-sacrifice amounts and voluntary employer contributions.

 By combining this with data it receives from super funds, the ATO can now better identify if your employer is complying with its SG contribution obligations.
 It also lets you see the amounts your employer has contributed to your super.